What is Giving Compass?

 Giving Compass' Take:

-· Rebecca Ruiz highlights eight young mental health activists who are working to better the lives of those suffering from mental illnesses around the country.
+· Rebecca Ruiz highlights eight mental health activists who are working to better the lives of those suffering from mental illnesses around the country.

 · What role can funders play in supporting mental health activists?